GodSpoon/petrafied-jekyll/site_guide.md

 ├── tree                      # Placeholder or directory for site structure or JSON config └── videos
-    └── reels                 # Short-form video clips or highlight reels used for content display
+    └── reels                 # Short-form video clips or highlight reels used for content display └── misc                  # Other, currently contains meme videos for use later
 ```

 ## Functionality